wvanderp/notes/Travel/Japan/Tours/G Adventures - Uncover Korea K Pop & Hanok Villages.md

 #### Optional Activities - Day 5

 **Haeundae Beach and Dongbaek Island (APEC House) Visit**
 Visit [[Haeundae Beach]], one of Korea's most beautiful beaches.
 Enjoy a walk along the shore, or take a swim (don't forget your suit!)
-And see the famed [[APEC House]] built to host the Asia-Pacific Economic Cooperation (APEC) summit meeting in 2005 on [[Dongbaek Island]].
+And see the famed [[APEC House & Dongbaek Island]] built to host the Asia-Pacific Economic Cooperation (APEC) summit meeting in 2005 on [[Dongbaek Island]].

 **Jjimjilbang**
 Treat yourself in one of Busan's jjimjilbangs, a Korean spa bathhouse, with an array of hot spring tubs to rejuvenate mind, body, and soul.